The Learning And Development Team

 Support is provided before and after school and also during lunch time to help students to develop their social skills.
 Additionally, a munch club provides support at break and lunchtime, for a range of students who require some respite from the busy social environment of a mainstream school.
 This is supported by a team of teaching assistants with specific training in SEND.

 Managing feelings, misunderstandings and providing self-help strategies for students with limited social understanding through the delivery of social stories is undertaken both at group and individual level as required.
 This is managed by a dedicated team of appropriately trained teaching assistants.
+The Deputy SENCo is ELSA trained and supports students with their emotional literacy.

 What else do we do?